mrredbit/music-player/README.md

 #  Music Player
-Music Player is a simple project to illustrate my technical skills.
+Music Player is a simple project to demonstrate my technical skills.
 It is a basic player with CRUD operations of Tracks and Playlists entity, user can fill up the play queue from music library and play tracks from it.

 ### DEMO
 http://musicplayer.davidchiu.io